-- 1.10 Members can expect from staff: - (i) A commitment to the Authority as a whole, and not to any political group - (ii) A working partnership - (iii) An understanding of and support for respective roles, workloads and pressures - (iv) Timely response to enquiries and complaints - (v) Professional advice not influenced by political views or preference, which does not compromise the political neutrality of employees. - (vi) Regular, up to date information on matters that can reasonably be considered appropriate and relevant to their needs, having regard to any individual responsibilities that they have and positions that they hold
+- 1.10 Members can expect from staff: - (i) A commitment to the Authority as a whole, and not to any political group - (ii) A working partnership - (iii) An understanding of and support for respective roles, workloads and pressures - (iv) Timely response to enquiries and complaints - (v) Professional advice not influenced by political views or preference, which does not compromise the political neutrality of employees. - (vi) Regular, up to date information on matters that can reasonably be considered appropriate and relevant to their needs, having regard to

-- (vii) Awareness of and sensitivity to the political environment - (viii) Respect, dignity and courtesy - (ix) Training and development in order to carry out their role effectively - (x) Integrity, mutual support and appropriate confidentiality - (xi) That staff shall not use their relationship with Members to advance their personal interests or to influence decisions improperly - (xii) That staff shall at all times comply with the relevant Code of Conduct.

-1.11 Staff can expect from Members:

-- (i) A working partnership - (ii) An understanding of and support for respective roles, workloads and pressures - (iii) Political leadership and direction - (iv) Respect, dignity and courtesy - (v) Integrity, mutual support and appropriate confidentiality - (vi) Not to be subject to bullying or to be put under undue pressure.

-Members should have regard to the seniority of employees in determining what are reasonable requests, having regard to the power relationship between Members and employees, and the potential vulnerability of employees, particularly at junior levels - (vii) That Members shall not use their position or relationship with employees to advance their personal interests or those of others or to influence decisions improperly - (viii) That Members shall at all times comply with the relevant Code of Conduct.
+- any individual responsibilities that they have and positions that they hold - (vii) Awareness of and sensitivity to the political environment - (viii) Respect, dignity and courtesy - (ix) Training and development in order to carry out their role effectively - (x) Integrity, mutual support and appropriate confidentiality - (xi) That staff shall not use their relationship with Members to advance their personal interests or to influence decisions improperly - (xii) That staff shall at all times comply with the relevant Code of Conduct. - 1.11 Staff can expect from Members: - (i) A working partnership - (ii) An understanding of and support for respective roles, workloads and pressures - (iii) Political leadership and direction - (iv) Respect, dignity and courtesy - (v) Integrity, mutual support and appropriate confidentiality - Not to be subject to bullying or harassment or to be intimidated or put (vi) under undue pressure or improper influence.
+This specifically includes any person who is involved in any complaint about any alleged breach of the Council's Member's Code of Conduct.
+Members should have regard to the seniority of employees in determining what reasonable requests are, having regard to the power relationship between Members and employees, and the potential vulnerability of employees, particularly at junior levels (Note: Bullying may be characterised as: offensive, intimidating, malicious or insulting behaviour; or an abuse or misuse of power in a way that intends to undermine, humiliate, criticise unfairly or injure someone.
+Harassment may be characterised as unwanted conduct which has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for an individual.) - (vii) That Members shall not use their position or relationship with employees to advance their personal interests or those of others or to influence decisions improperly - (viii) That Members shall at all times comply with the relevant Code of Conduct.